Open Bible Data Home About News OET Key

 Parallel EPH 1:22

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Eph 1:22 ©

-[ref]Everything in existence will be under his authority and God set him in charge of all matters concerning the assembly,
+OET (OET-RV)Everything in existence will be under his authority and God set him in charge of all matters concerning the assembly,

-OET-LVand all things subjected under the feet of_him, and of_him gave to_be head concerning all things to_the assembly,
+OET-LVand all things subjected under the feet of_him, and gave_ of_him _to_be head concerning all things to_the assembly,

 SR-GNTκαὶ πάντα ὑπέταξεν ὑπὸ τοὺς πόδας αὐτοῦ, καὶ αὐτὸν ἔδωκεν κεφαλὴν ὑπὲρ πάντα τῇ ἐκκλησίᾳ,